Arkaeriit/dotfiles/vim/custom_help/custom_help.md

 3. `champ-de-blé` (light low contrast)
 3. `fusain` (light high contrast)

+The defalt can be changed by setting `VIMRC_DEFAULT_THEME_COUNT` to the number of cycles to perform on boot.
+Setting it to 0 will stick to the default.

 ### Adding new colors

 To add a new color, insert a new field in the `ThemeList` function in the `vimrc`.
 Then, update the `CycleTheme` function so that the modulo operation chops down to the number of installed colors.